chiru-13/ArchEHR-RAG/README.md

 ### `experiments/model_experiments.ipynb`
 Used to test different embedding models and retrievers before finalizing the workflow.
 This notebook ensures the best-performing configurations are selected.

+### `experiments/question_relevance_sim.py`
+Experiments various inputs to check the similarity scores that can be used to achieve the task of question relevane among the inputs.

+### `app.py`
+Creates a Streamlit web interface for users to input clinical notes, patient narratives, patient questions, and clinical questions and get the desired response for the question.

 ### `sample_data.json`
-Contains th sample test data for testing the work flow of the `ArchEHR-RAG`.
+Contains the sample test data for testing the work flow of the `ArchEHR-RAG`.
 Load this json or copy paste each test case as required to `main.py`.

 ## Citation for ArchEHR-QA:
 Soni, S., & Demner-Fushman, D. (2025).
 ArchEHR-QA: BioNLP at ACL 2025 Shared Task on Grounded Electronic Health Record Question Answering (version 1.1).
 PhysioNet. https://doi.org/10.13026/f9xr-rr81.